top of page

 Scream (1996) style cosplay [Photo: John Louis].

 The ghosts experienced unprecedented popularity after Scream (1996) used the 'Weeping' ghost as the icon of their post-slasher film sensation.
 It's believed a white shroud mask was discovered by head producer Marianne Maddalena while location scouting.
 Short of a design for their ghost masked killer, she brought it to Wes Craven for consideration.
-Though he had initially rejected it and tasked KNB Effects with creating a mask of their own, it did not read successfully on camera and pressured production to license the rights to use Fun World's mask on screen.
-This "icon of Halloween" spanned decades of new Fun World masks, costumes, accessories, and decorations rebranded as the Scream Stalker in the late 90s and Ghost Face in the 00s.
+Though he initially rejected it and tasked KNB Effects with creating an adaptation of it, their version did not read as successfully on camera and pressured production to license the rights for Fun World's mask on screen.
+This "icon of Halloween" spanned decades of Fun World masks, costumes, accessories, and decorations rebranded as the Scream Stalker in the late 90s and Ghost Face in the 00s.
 He continues to be seen on Halloween night among any fleet of trick 'r treaters.

 Scream_Stalkers.jpg

 Though Fun World previously offered a few costume accessories like capes, witch hats, and devil horns, it wasn't until the late 90s that they expanded largely into costume manufacturing.
 The first costume to feature a ghost was in 1997 with the Scream Stalker offered in child, teen, adult, and plus size.
 The costume came with a black cloak and a mask with a head strap and cloth bib to hide the wearers neck.
-The earliest costumes had cotton bibs, while most have polyester.
+The earliest costumes from 1997 have cotton bibs, while most have polyester.
+They are generally only collectible for the packaging, as fans prefer the full shrouded masks and replica sparkle robes available today.

 Scream Stalker costume (machete not included).